Skip to main content

 Suzan DelBene's Record in Congress Facts, Votes, and the Alternative

-Washington's 1st Congressional District · Representative Suzan DelBene has served Washington's 1st Congressional District since 2012 more than twelve years.
-This page provides a fact based, sourced overview of her background, voting record, financial profile, and policy positions, alongside how this campaign's approach differs on each issue.
+Washington's 1st Congressional District Representative Suzan DelBene has served Washington's 1st Congressional District since 2012 , more than twelve years.
+This page provides a fact based.
+Sourced overview of her background, voting record, financial profile and policy positions.
+Alongside how this campaign's approach differs on each issue.
 This is not an attack page.
 The facts are sourced.
 Voters can draw their own conclusions.
-The question this page asks is simple after more than a decade, is Washington's 1st District better off ?
+The question this page asks is simple.
+After more than a decade is Washington's 1st District better off?
 And is this the representation its residents deserve?
-Background Party: Democrat First elected: 2012 special election, reelected every cycle since Years in office: 12+ Career before Congress: Microsoft executive, Washington State Department of Revenue Director Current role: Chair, Democratic Congressional Campaign Committee (DCCC) the organization responsible for coordinating Democratic strategy to wi...
+Background Party: Democrat First elected: 2012; reelected every cycle since Years in office: 12+ Career before Congress: Microsoft executive, Washington State Department of Revenue Director Current role: Chair, Democratic Congressional Campaign Committee (DCCC) -- the organization responsible for coordinating Democratic strategy to win House elections.
+Reappointed for th...

 Kincaid’s Statement on Protecting Women’s Sports and Sex‑Based Privacy – WA‑01